-After successfully delivery for the awareness raising campaign on participatory irrigation management program and the Afghanistan water law, and social mobilization of the formers, the IAs formation process has been started in Mushtaq canal in Lawer Balkh Sub-Basin.
-The IAs formation will be facilitated by BRD in collaboration with the Department of Agriculture, Irrigation and Livestock (MAIL) and community elders, formers…
+After successfully delivering the awareness raising campaign on participatory irrigation management program and the Afghanistan water law, and social mobilization of the farmers, the formation process of Irrigation Associations has been initiated in Mushtaq canal in Lawer Balkh Sub-Basin.
+The Irrigation Association formation will be facilitated by BRD in collaboration with the Department of Agriculture, Irrigation and Livestock and Communication Elders in each sub-canal area.
+BRD will support the community’s elders in the organization of a general meeting, where BRD will present to the participants the goals and objectives of the program and the potential role and responsibilities of the Irrigation Associations.
+In addition, a Chair will be elected, together with a Deputy Chair and cashier, through a free and fair election facilitated by BRD.

 Our first newsletter of 2018 looks back on 2017’s accomplishments and looks forward on BRD’s 2018-2021 strategic plan.
 The newsletter also highlights mobilization for the September 15th, 2018 “Let’s Do It” International Cleanup Day campaign.
 Read more here.